ismakazimov/Python-Selenium-Behave/README.md

 4. open python.org
 5. verify that site was opened

-tools to use for this test: python, behave, selenium
+tools  used for this test: python, behave, selenium